vaibhav20325/LibraryManagementSystem/README.md

 **/**

-This is the Home Page where the user can see all the book, newly arrived books, and popular books.
+This is the Home Page where the user can see all the book, newest arrivals, and popular books.
 The user can also Search for a book by mentioning either its Title, Publisher, Author, Genre or ISBN code.

 **/admin**

 This is the Default Admin Portal.
+Only the Admin and Librarians can access this page.
+Admins can access everything on this page but the Librarians can only access and edit the Books.

 **/register**